SimonCB765/ProteinDatabaseManipulation/README.txt

 		The fifth element is a semi-colon separated list of PubChem CIDs that DrugBank has linked to the drugs. parseEnsembl
 	parse_variants
+		Takes a file of germline mutations and the genes that they occur in, and returns a file of mutations and their types.
+		ParsedGermVariants (ensemblParsedGermVariants) - A file of 25-tuples, with one on each line.
+			The first element is the Ensembl transcript ID.
+			The second element is mutation ID.
+			The third element is the Ensembl gene ID that the transcript in the first element comes from.
+			The fourth element is the amino acid change cause by the mutation ('NA' if no change is caused/known).
+			Elements five through twenty-five indicate the consequence of the mutation identified in the second element on the transcript in the first element.
+A 1 for an element indicates that the consequence corresponding to the element occurs.
+				The order of the consequences in the tuple is:
+					3PRIME_UTR, 5PRIME_UTR, CODING_UNKNOWN, COMPLEX_INDEL, DOWNSTREAM, ESSENTIAL_SPLICE_SITE, FRAMESHIFT_CODING, INTERGENIC, INTRONIC, NMD_TRANSCRIPT, NON_SYNONYMOUS_CODING,
+					PARTIAL_CODON, REGULATORY_REGION, SPLICE_SITE, STOP_GAINED, STOP_LOST, SYNONYMOUS_CODING, TRANSCRIPTION_FACTOR_BINDING_MOTIF, UPSTREAM, WITHIN_MATURE_miRNA,
+					WITHIN_NON_CODING_GENE
 	parse_transcript
-	update_xref_and_ensembl_IDs
+		Takes a file containing genes, the number of transcripts they have and the type of those transcripts.
+Returns a file of gene transcript information.
+		ParsedTranscript (ensemblParsedTranscripts) - A file of 6-tuples, with one on each line.
+			The first element is the Ensembl gene ID.
+			The second element is the number of different transcripts that the gene in the first element generates.
+			The third element is the number of transcripts the gene in the first element generates that are protein coding.
+			The fourth element is the number of transcripts the gene in the first element generates that are retain intron.
+			The fifth element is the number of transcripts the gene in the first element generates that are processed transcript.
+			The sixth element is the number of transcripts the gene in the first element generates that are nonsense mediated decay. update_xref_and_ensembl_IDs
 		Takes two files containing the cross-referencing of representative human UniProt accessions with Ensembl gene IDs, Ensembl transcript IDs, Ensembl protein IDs, Entrez Gene IDs, UniGene cluster IDs and HGNC gene IDs.
 		Returns two files.